Instagram: 2018–2019: IGTV, removal of the like counter, management changes

 In August 2019, Instagram also began to pilot the removal of the "Following" tab from the app, which had allowed users to view a feed of the likes and comments made by users they follow.
 The change was made official in October, with head of product Vishal Shah stating that the feature was underused and that some users were "surprised" when they realized their activity was being surfaced in this manner.

-In October 2019, Instagram introduced a limit on the number of posts visible in page scrolling mode unless logged in.
-Until this point, public profiles had been available to all users, even when not logged in.
+Instagram later restricted the ability to view public profiles without logging in, prompting users to sign in after viewing a limited number of posts.
 Following the change, after viewing a number of posts a pop-up requires the user to log in to continue viewing content.

+In the same month, Instagram launched a separate app known as Threads.
+Similar to Snapchat, the app allowed users to communicate through messaging and video chats.
+It was integrated with Instagram's "Close friends" feature, so that users could send images, photos, and texts privately to others, and also had Instagram's photo editing system embedded into the app.
+However, Instagram discontinued this version of Threads in December 2021, mainly due to most of its features being rolled out on Instagram itself, as well as low usage compared to other social media applications.
+Threads was not well-received among Instagram's user base.
+Since its launch, only approximately 220,000 users globally downloaded the app, which represented less than 0.1% of Instagram's monthly active users, indicating a lack of success in driving adoption.